Glossary & definitions

 A printing method in which ink and water are spread out on a printing plate that is then pressed against a rubber blanket.
 This absorbs the ink and transfers it to the paper.
 The expression offset comes from the fact that the printing plate never touches the paper.

 An integrated way of thinking about people’s relationships with organizations.
 Rather than working in parallel, communication channels are designed to cooperate and build a coherent, evolving, cross-channel experience.
-The approach includes channels such as physical locations, FAQ webpages, social media, mobile applications and telephone communication.
-Companies that use omni-channels give their customers the ability to be in contact with a them through multiple avenues at the same time.
+The approach includes channels such as physical locations, FAQ web pages, social media, mobile applications and telephone communication.
+Companies that use omni-channels give their customers the ability to be in contact with them through multiple avenues at the same time.
+When talking about omni-channel in connection with sales, it is usually commerce via both stores and e-commerce that is referred to.

 Companies or organizations choose to let an external party handle an activity or a process.
 This activity or process is then said to be outsourced.